 Providing an outstanding benefits package might seem out of reach for many SMBs, as they lack the size and bargaining power of the major corporations.

 PEO solutions allow you to access great value packages at incredibly competitive prices.
-At MartinoWest, we can offer you expert advice as to which PEO solutions are best suited to your needs.
+At MartinoWest, we can offer you expert advice as to which PEO is beneficial for you and which solutions are best suited to your needs.
 This means you can tailor your benefits package to attract the kind of staff you really need.

 7. You dread payroll time